dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 There are two ways to apply this lock:

 1. localized to the transaction.
-1. globally for the user.
+1. default for the user/role.

 ### Transaction `lock_timeout`